What are FODMAPs? The Complete Non-Techy Guide to Eating for IBS

 What foods are high in FODMAPS?

-This isn't a complete, exhaustive list (here's a link for that, and the most up-to-date info is always found on this app), but examples of common high-FODMAP foods in each category.
+This isn't an exhaustive list (the most complete, up-to-date info is always found on this app), but examples of common high-FODMAP foods in each category.
 New foods are being tested for FODMAP content everyday!

 Oligosaccharides include foods with excess fructans and galactans, such as: garlic, onions, leeks, beans, artichokes, dried fruits, plums, watermelon, wheat, rye, barley, pistachio and cashew nuts, as well as inulin (also called chicory root), a plant fiber often added to vitamins and supplements and low-fat foods like yogurt.